karlloofa/Observion-Releases/README.txt

-#NOTICE:
+# NOTICE:

-The external crashes due to it writing to invalid addresses,
+The external can crash or freeze due to reading invalid addresses,

 There are other bugs as well, but I will try my best to fix them in upcoming updates